datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 17th June,2025

 ## Core
-* Added the {{node_ips}} option to monitor nodes for events.
+* Added the `node_ips` option to monitor nodes for alerts.
 Setting this field limits alerts monitoring to the nodes specified in the list.
 For example: ["127.0.0.1","127.0.0.2"].
 (OPSC-17644)
+* Enhanced Solr Core Retrieval and Configurable Solr Core Exclusion in Backups: (OPSC-17704)
-* Improved the Solr core fetching process to be more targeted.
-OpsCenter now optimizes the retrieval of Solr core information.
-Instead of fetching cores for all keyspaces and tables, OpsCenter now fetches only the cores associated with selected keyspaces and tables.
+  * Improved the Solr core fetching process to be more targeted.OpsCenter now optimizes the retrieval of Solr core information.
+Instead of fetching cores for all keyspaces and tables, OpsCenter now fetches only the cores associated with `selected keyspaces and tables`.
 This improves performance and reduces unnecessary data processing.
-(OPSC-17704)
+  * Added support for the `ignore_solr_resources` Boolean option in the `backup_service` section of the `opscenterd.conf` configuration file.
+When enabled, this option skips fetching `Solr core` information during backup creation, allowing for faster and more efficient backups.
-* Added enhancements to authentication configuration and user lockout management.
-(OPSC-15418)
+* Introduced the following enhancements to authentication configuration and user lockout management: (OPSC-15418)
-* Upgraded the {{org.json:json}} library to version {{20230227}}.
-(OPSC-17628 OPSC-17629)
+  * Added the `permanent_lockout_limit` option to the `authentication` section of the `opscenterd.conf` configuration file.
+This option supports permanent user lockouts.
+You can configure the number of total failed login attempts before the system locks out the user permanently.
+By default, this option is disabled.
+  * Introduced two new API endpoints to manage permanently locked out users:
+    * `GET /users/permanent-lockouts`: This option retrieves a list of users who are permanently locked out.
+    * `GET /users/**USERNAME**/reset-permanent-lockout`: This option resets the permanent lockout status of a specified user.
+Only administrators can perform this operation.
-* Added new options to the {{authentication}} section of {{opscenterd.conf}} to allow users to use {{password_db}} and {{passwd_db}} alias.
+* Added new options to the `authentication` section of `opscenterd.conf` to allow users to use `password_db` and `passwd_db` alias.
 (OPSC-17701)
 * Improved data insertion logic to handle duplicates, enhancing reliability and preventing insertion errors.
 (OPSC-17693)
+* Upgraded the `org.json:json` library to version `20230227`.
+(OPSC-17628 OPSC-17629)

 ## Backup Service
 * Revised the compression process.
 OpsCenter now compresses only the differential SSTables when you sync a snapshot to a destination and enable compression.
 The system applies compression after the differential SSTable calculation, significantly reducing temporary storage usage and preventing temporary storage runout issues.
 (OPSC-17694)